OST-Stud/Git-Workshop/Tutorial.md

      You can also do it by hand (without the website), the syntax is not difficult to learn.

-  3. Run in the terminal
+  3. Run in the terminal:

      ```sh
      $ git status